OpenQDev/OpenQ-Contracts/audit/README.md

 - `ATOMIC`: These are fixed-price, single contributor contracts
 - `ONGOING`: These are fixed-price, multiple contributors can claim, all receiving the same amount
-- `TIERED`: A crowdfundable, percentage based payout for each tier (1st, 2nd, 3rd)
+- `TIERED_PERCENTAGE`: A crowdfundable, percentage based payout for each tier (1st, 2nd, 3rd)
 - `TIERED_FIXED`: Competitions with fixed price payouts for each tier (1st, 2nd, 3rd)

 ### Minting a Bounty